tudelft3d/3dgeoinfo2018/registration.md

 	<li><strong>Partner registration</strong>: access for your partner to the conference reception (October 1) and to a conference dinner (October 2 or 4). €80.</li>
 </ul>

-#### Registration form
+### Registration form

-The registration form will be available later this month.
-We will link to it here.
+The registration form is available [here](https://www.eventure-online.com/eventure/login.form?Pe0ba5462-6cc1-4da7-a5a5-aa5d86e21c42).